-Future planning for the Park Avenue site will be undertaken with consideration of the City of Perth’s existing Precinct Planning process for the UWA/QEIIMC Activity Centre and with local and State planning authorities and government to ensure an aligned approach.
+Planning for the Park Avenue site is being undertaken with consideration of the City of Perth’s current Precinct Planning process for the UWA/QEIIMC Activity Centre, and in consultation with local and State planning authorities and government to ensure an aligned approach.

 Is it proposed that staff and students will move from the Park Avenue site to the Crawley/QEIIMC precinct?

 Yes, University uses will be transitioned and consolidated to the Crawley and QEIIMC campuses over time to allow development of the Park Avenue site as ultimately identified by this planning process.